spe-uob/2021-AIWorkflow/README.md

 ### 1.2.3.
 End user 3: IBM Software Developers

 As a software developer, the team would like to create a bot that replies to user Tweets.
-Using the application, the developer can use the data collected by the application and stored in the database to train a machine learning model and create an AI chatbot that can reply to tweets, e.g. if a user praised an IBM service, the developer’s bot will be able to reply to the user saying thank you.
+Using the application, the developer can use the data collected by the application and stored in the database to train a machine learning model and create an AI chatbot that can reply to tweets, e.g. if a user praised an IBM service, the developer's bot will be able to reply to the user saying thank you.

 ---